apeterson91/website/content/post/concentration_parameter/index.md

 The [Dirichlet Process](https://en.wikipedia.org/wiki/Dirichlet_process)(DP) is a distribution over probability measures.
 That is, similar to how a binomial distribution is defined by assigning probabilities to two discrete numbers, typically 0 and 1, the DP is defined by assigning probabilities to **other** probabilities associated with numbers.
-So while "observations" or "random draws" from most distributions are numbers, a random draw from a dirichlet process is a distribution itself.
+So while "observations" or "random draws" from most distributions are numbers, a random draw from a DP is a distribution itself.
 It's a little bit meta, but very useful in certain settings.

 The aforementioned numbers that the DP draws are defined on, come from the "base measure", $G_0$, one of the two parameters that define the DP.
 The other parameter is a positive real scalar $\alpha >0$.
 Conceptually, the base measure serves as the mean of the DP, the distribution around which the process is centered, and